Gloria-21/yoga-project/README.md

     All the images on the website have been taken from [Pexels](https://www.pexels.com/)
 ## Wireframe

-The wireframes that can be found below have been created using Balsamiq suring the Scope plane part of the design and planning process of this project.
+The wireframes that can be found below have been created using Balsamiq during the Scope plane part of the design and planning process of this project.

 * [Landing page Mobile Wireframe](https://share.balsamiq.com/g/u5ix7GDWbSYkA11w6SGrx5.png)